 Critics never explained what was historically false (or outside the range of permissible interpretation) in the column.
 Moreover, writers Taylor Lorenz, Caity Weaver, Sheera Frankel, Jacey Fortin, and others said that such columns put black reporters in danger and condemned publishing Cotton’s viewpoint.
 In a breathtaking surrender, the newspaper apologized and not only promised an investigation in how such an opposing view could find itself on its pages but promised to reduce the number of editorials in the future.

 One of the writers who condemned the decision to publish Cotton was Nikole Hannah-Jones.
 Hannah-Jones applauded the decision of the Times to apologize for publishing such an opposing viewpoint and denounced those who engage in what she called “even-handedness, both sideism” journalism.
-Opinion editor James Bennet was rustled out to make a pleading apology.
+Opinion editor James Bennet reportedly made an apology to the staff.
 That however was not enough.
 He was later compelled to resign.
 Not only has Hannah-Jones spread bizarre anti-police conspiracy theories, but she is one of the most prominent figures pushing the advocacy journalistic model.
 Nevertheless, she was offered a chair at North Carolina and accepted a chair at Howard University.